aditya005/OpenAI_Proxy/README.md

 ## Notes

-- The cache directory and database file will be created automatically
-- Make sure your `.env` file is not committed to version control
-- Add `.env` to your `.gitignore` file
 - The proxy runs on `http://localhost:8000` by default
 - All cache entries include a session ID for tracking across restarts